Why You Need Multiple Savings Accounts

 In addition to these first four categories, you probably have other special things going on in life that you’re saving for.
-Maybe you’re saving up to make home improvements, buy a new house or cover the medical expenses of an upcoming childbirth.
-Perhaps you’re just trying to scrape together some cash to buy the new iPhone or some other fun item that you’ve had your eye on.
-Whatever it is, these special items merit savings accounts of their own.
-This will help you see exactly how far you have to go until you meet your savings goal for these special items, and it will keep you from inappropriately using money from other savings categories to pay for those special things that you have your eye on now.
+Maybe you’re saving up to make home improvements or buy a new house.
+If you have a new baby coming, you’ll need several thousand dollars to pay for medical expenses.
+Or perhaps you’re just trying to save some cash to buy a fancy new gadget.Saving separately for special purchases will help you see exactly how far you have to go until you meet your goals. tweet this!

 Using multiple savings accounts makes it much easier to organize your financial planning.
 It’s smart to have at least five savings accounts.
-Laura and I have seven.
-How many do you have?
+My family has seven.
+How about you?

 Having multiple savings accounts is just one way to get smarter in the way you manage your money.
 For more ideas like this, join me and a community of other people in our Facebook group, FINANCIAL FREEDOM.